B0183 BUICK - Solar Load Sensor Circuit

 B0183 05: Solar Load Sensor Circuit High Voltage/Open

-Labor: 1.0The cost of diagnosing the B0183 BUICK code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B0183 BUICK code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)